 We are committed to the privacy of our visitors.
 We collect no personal information about you when you visit our Web site unless you choose to provide that information to us.

-• Your IP address (an IP address is a number that is automatically assigned to your computer whenever you are surfing the Web) from which you access our Web site;
+- Your Internet Protocol address from which you access our website (an IP address is a number that is automatically assigned to your computer whenever you are surfing the web).

 Information Protection

-For site security purposes and to ensure that this service remains available to all users, this government computer system employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
-If such monitoring reveals evidence of possible abuse or criminal activity, such evidence may be provided to appropriate law enforcement officials.
-Unauthorized attempts to upload or change information on this server are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act or other law.
+For site security purposes and to ensure that this service remains available to all users, this government computer system employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information or otherwise cause damage.
+If we find evidence of possible abuse or criminal activity, such evidence may be provided to appropriate law enforcement officials.
+Unauthorized attempts to upload or change information on this server are strictly prohibited and can be punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act or other law.

 Information That You Voluntarily Provide

 We do not collect personally-identifiable information unless you choose to provide it to us.
 Submitting voluntary information constitutes your consent to the use of the information for the stated purpose.
-When a user clicks the “Submit” button on any of the Web forms found on our site they are indicating voluntary consent to use of the information they submit for the stated purpose.
+When you click the "Submit" button on any of the web forms found on our site you are indicating voluntary consent to the use of the information you submit.
 We do not collect or use information for commercial marketing.

 How Information is Used

-The information we collect is used for a variety of purposes (e.g., comments on proposed rules, license applications, to respond to requests for information about our regulations and policies and to fill orders).
+Some information you can voluntarily provide for a variety of purposes (e.g., comments on proposed rules, license applications, to respond to requests for information about our regulations and policies and to fill orders).
 We make every effort to disclose clearly how information is used at the point where it is collected so that our users can determine for themselves whether they wish to provide the information.

 Sharing of Information

-We may share the information you give us with another government agency if your inquiry relates to that agency.
-In other limited circumstances, such as responses to requests from Congress and private individuals, we may be required by law to disclose information you submit.
-Before you submit personally identifiable information, such as on an online form, you will be advised as to the purpose and how the information will be used.
+We might share the information you give us with another government agency if your inquiry relates to that agency.
+In other limited circumstances, such as responses to requests from Congress and private individuals, we might be required by law to disclose information you submit.
+Before you submit personally identifiable information, such as on an online form, you will be advised about the purpose and how the information will be used.

 We destroy the information we collect when the purpose for which it was provided has been fulfilled unless we are required to keep it longer by statute or official policy.
-Electronically submitted information is maintained and destroyed according to the principles of the Federal Records Act and the regulations and records schedules approved by the National Archives and Records Administration, and in some cases information submitted to us may become an agency record and therefore might be subject to a Freedom of Information Act request.
+Electronically submitted information is maintained and destroyed according to the principles of the Federal Records Act and the regulations and records schedules approved by the National Archives and Records Administration.
+In some cases, information submitted to us may become an agency record and therefore might be subject to a Freedom of Information Act request.

 Links to Other Sites

-This site may have links to the Web sites of other federal agencies.
-There may be links to private organizations, with their permission.
-Once you go to another site, you are subject to the privacy policy of the new site.
-It is always a good idea to read the Privacy Policy of any Web site that you visit.
+This site might have links to other federal agencies websites and links to private organizations with their permission.
+Once you go to another site, you are subject to the privacy policy of that site.
+It is always a good idea to read the Privacy Policy of any website you visit.

 Cookies

-“Cookies” are small bits of text that are either used for the duration of a session (“session cookies”), or saved on a user’s hard drive in order to identify that user, or information about that user, the next time the user logs on to a Web site (“persistent cookies”).
-One or more of our component sites may use session cookies to provide streamlined navigation.
-These session cookies are deleted from the component’s server after your session ends and information from them is not collected or saved.
-Additionally, social media and third party services such as Facebook, YouTube, Flickr, Google Analytics may install cookies depending on their configuration.
+"Cookies" are small bits of text that are either used for the duration of a session ("session cookies"), or saved on a user's hard drive, to identify that user or information about that user the next time the user logs on to a website ("persistent cookies").
+One or more of our component sites might use session cookies to provide streamlined navigation.
+These session cookies are deleted from the component's server after their session ends and information from them is not collected or saved.
+Additionally, social media and third-party services such as Facebook, Twitter, YouTube, LinkedIn, Instagram, Pinterest, Google Tag Manager, Foresee, Google Analytics, and GovDelivery may install cookies depending on their configuration.
 You are not required to accept any cookies to use this site.

 Google Analytics

-We use Google Analytics to collect information about the use of this site.
-Google Analytics collects information such as how often users visit this site, what pages they visit when they do so, and what other sites they used prior to coming to this site.
+We use Google Analytics to collect information about how visitors use our site.
+Google Analytics collects information such as how often users visit our site, what pages they visit, and what other sites they used prior to coming to our site.
 We use the information we get from Google Analytics only to improve this site.
 Google Analytics collects only the IP address assigned to you on the date you visit this site, rather than your name or other identifying information.
 We do not combine the information collected through the use of Google Analytics with personally identifiable information.
 Google Analytics uses cookies to track visitor interactions.
-These cookies are used to store information, such as what time the current visit occurred, whether the visitor has been to the site before, and what site referred the visitor to the web page You can prevent Google Analytics from recognizing you on return visits to this site by disabling cookies on your browser.
+These cookies are used to store information, such as what time the current visit occurred, whether the visitor has been to the site before, and what site referred the visitor to the web page.
+You can prevent Google Analytics from recognizing you on return visits to our site by disabling cookies on your browser.

 Interaction with Children

-This Web site may offer educational content to children under 13.
+Our website may offer educational content to children under 13.
 No personally identifiable information is collected from them unless voluntarily submitted as a request for information or services.
-The information collected is used to respond to user inquiries or to provide services requested by our users.
+The information we collect is used to respond to user inquiries or to provide services requested by our users.

 Your Rights Under the Privacy Act